malcolmlearnstech/datastructures-algopractice/CodeWars/9-Lottery-Ticket.md

 <h3>Example 2:</h3>
 <pre>
-Input: [5, 8, 6, 3, 4]
+Input: ([['ABC', 65], ['HGR', 74], ['BYHT', 74]], 1)
 </pre>

 <p>
-<em>Given the rules from the prompt, the numbers 8, 6, and 4 will remain in the same place.
-The positions of 5 and 3 will swap due to the ascending order rule of the prompt.
+<em>As one of the characters in the first string of the first mini ticket matches the character code of the mini ticket, it will be a mini win.
+As the one mini ticket win will match the overall count needed on the input lottery ticket, this lottery ticket will win.

-  <strong>The function will return [3, 8, 6, 5, 4]</strong>
+  <strong>The function will return 'Winner!'</strong>
   </em>
 </p>